 Fine/Practical Arts.

-One-half unit of a fine or a practical art is required.
+Cr.
+1/2 unit One-half unit of a fine or a practical art is required.

 Electives.
-(As needed)

-In addition to the requirements listed above, elective courses may be taken to complete the 23-unit graduation requirement.
+(As needed) In addition to the requirements listed above, elective courses may be taken to complete the 23-unit graduation requirement.
 Successful completion of one semester of band, PHE, LET, or chorus at New Mexico Military Institute generates 1/4 unit.